 A Big Problem With No Easy Answer

 To start, every small or solo law firm attorney should familiarize themselves with the Sedona Conference’s Cooperation Proclamation.
 The document promotes a less adversarial approach to discovery that’s not only practical, but has been endorsed by judges across the country.
 And as lawyers increasingly adopt cost saving, cloud-based technology, at least one undue burden can be alleviated.
-To learn more, download our free eDiscovery primer for small and solo law firms, eDiscovery: Leveling the Playing Field.
+To learn more, download our free eDiscovery primer for small and solo law firms, Small Firm eDiscovery Strategies: Leveling the Playing Field.